-About ten years ago I was doing voluntary work with young sex workers in Hillbrow and we had to spend a lot of time visiting people in a hijacked building named the Mimosa Hotel.
-A drug cartel had basically handed the owner a suitcase of cash and shown him the door.
-When the maintenance man found a store-room full of their wares a few weeks later, it got him thrown out of a third-storey window.
-Luckily he survived – when we visited him in hospital he had several bad fractures, but would still be able to walk.
+On the mid 90’s I was doing voluntary work with sex workers in Hillbrow and we spent a lot of time visiting people in a hijacked building named the Mimosa Hotel.
+A drug cartel simply handed the owner a suitcase of cash and showed him the door.
+A few weeks later the maintenance man found a store-room full of their wares and it got him beaten and thrown out of a third-storey window.
+Luckily he survived: when we visited him in hospital he was recovering from several bad fractures, but he could still walk.

-It was stressful and weird, but every now and then we’d come across a beautifully-kept flatlet with a young family in it – my earnest hope was that the city would step in someday to make it a safe inner-city habitation.
+Negotiating broken lifts and dangerous terrain in the building was stressful and weird, but now and then we’d come across a beautifully-kept flatlet with a young family in it – my earnest hope was that someday the Jo’burg administration would step in to make it a safe inner-city habitation.

-There is a deeper personal level to this memory for me: fifty years ago a young man and his two friends walked by the Mimosa Hotel one summer evening when he spied a lovely woman waiting for friends on the front steps.
-She took out a cigarette, he turned back to offer her a light (with a flourish), and that is how my father and mother met.
+There’s a deeper personal level to this memory for me: fifty years ago, on a Jozi summer evening, a young man and his two friends were walking past the fashionable Mimosa Hotel when he saw a lovely woman waiting for friends on the steps.
+She was holding an unlit cigarette and he felt compelled to turn back and offer her a light.
+That’s how my father and mother met.